A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 With a Pb beam on a heavy nuclear target, the luminosity is mainly limited by the impact on the beam lifetime for the gas target and by the usable beam flux for the beam splitting case.
-The luminosities do not differ by more than a factor of four between ALICE (${\cal L}=8$ nb$^{-1}$) and LHCb (${\cal L}=30$ nb$^{-1}$) for \PbXe.
-In the case of the beam splitting option, large luminosities are also expected (${\cal L}= 3$ nb$^{-1}$) for \PbW.
+The luminosities do not differ by more than a factor of four between ALICE (${\cal L}=8$~nb$^{-1}$) and LHCb (${\cal L}=30$~nb$^{-1}$) for \PbXe.
+In the case of the beam splitting option, large luminosities are also expected (${\cal L}= 3$~nb$^{-1}$) for \PbW.
 When the nuclear target is lighter, the Pb beam lifetime is less affected and the luminosities are larger for the case of LHCb coupled to a gas target.
-A full programme of heavy-ion studies can be carried out in the fixed-target mode at the LHC in particular with precise quarkonium measurements, with studies of the heavy-quark energy-loss mechanism and a rapidity scan of the yield and elliptic flow of identified charged particles over a broad rapidity range.
+A full programme of heavy-ion studies can be carried out in the fixed-target mode at the LHC in particular with precise quarkonium measurements, with studies of the heavy-quark energy-loss mechanism and a rapidity scan of the yield and elliptic flow of identified charged particles over a broad rapidity range, as discussed in section~\ref{section:heavy Ion Physics}.
 These studies can be performed with large statistics in PbA collisions but also in \pp and \pA collisions (see \eg\ \ct{tab:Upsilon_yields} for the $\Upsilon$ case), with the ALICE and LHCb detectors.
 In the latter case, it is not yet established up to which event centrality the tracks can efficiently be reconstructed, in particular for the heaviest nuclear target such as Xe.
-As discussed in section~\ref{section:detector_lhcb}, on-going studies will give more information on the event-centrality reach with LHCb for the Run 3.
+As discussed in section~\ref{section:detector_lhcb}, on-going studies will give more information on the event-centrality reach with LHCb for the Run~3 and Run~4.
+A heavy-ion programme is already envisioned in LHCb in Run 3 with Ar gas target that will allow one to study soft probes as well as hard probes such as open heavy flavour and quarkonium production.

-In sections~\ref{section:High-x}, \ref{section:Spin-Physics} and \ref{section:heavy Ion Physics}, the assumptions considered for the generation of pseudo-data for LHCb and ALICE will be given.
-Figures-of-Merits (FoM) will refer to AFTER@LHCb, AFTER@ALICE$_\mu$ or AFTER@ALICE$_{\rm CB}$ for pseudo-data generated in the acceptance of LHCb, the ALICE MS and the ALICE CB, respectively.